theodore-s-beers/sidi-ali/index-0.md

 ---
-title:
+title: "_Mir'atü'l-Memalik_"
-  "The Travels and Adventures of the Turkish Admiral Sidi Ali Reïs in India, Afghanistan, Central Asia, and Persia, during the Years 1553--1556"
 ---

+### The Travels and Adventures of the Turkish Admiral Sidi Ali Reïs in India, Afghanistan, Central Asia, and Persia, during the Years 1553--1556

-### Translated from the Turkish, with Notes, by A. Vambéry
+#### Translated from the Turkish, with Notes, by A. Vambéry

-### London, 1899
+#### London, 1899

 [**Editor's introduction by Fran Pritchett**](./intro/)